black-forest-labs/bfl-comfy-nodes/README.md

 ![ComfyUI_temp_tyitb_00002_](https://github.com/user-attachments/assets/44ba3add-6252-43ed-b7d7-68ef93f85ddd)

-### Step 5: Enjoy the API
+### Step 5: Enjoy the nodes

 ## Troubleshooting

 - **Invalid API Key Error**: Ensure your API key is correctly set either in the environment variable or the `bfl_api_key.txt` file.
 - **Node Not Appearing**: Confirm that `bfl_api.py` is placed somewhere in `ComfyUI/custom_nodes` and restart ComfyUI.

-For more information about the BFL API, visit the [Black Forest Labs API](https://api.bfl.ml).
+For more information about the Black Forest Labs API, visit the [Black Forest Labs API](https://api.bfl.ml).

 ---